 What is Orange Grove Road?

 Hi there!
 I’m Liz Jaconelli.
-Growing up in Washington state (also known as the emerald state), blessed to have parents who loved to garden and preserve abundantly.
-This girl completely took it for granted and often questioned why my father thought it was worth it to spend all his free time outside in the garden after a long day at work.
-It wasn’t until I had my own family, that I began to realize the value of homegrown food.
+Growing up in Washington state, blessed to have parents who loved to garden and preserve abundantly.
+This girl completely took it for granted and often questioned why my father thought it was worth it to spend so much time outside in the garden after a long day at work.
+It wasn’t until I had health challenges, and my own family, that I began to realize the value of homegrown food.